The 2024 GRAD-MAP Winter Workshop will take place online (over Zoom) in January 2024.

 Any undergraduate student at a US institution potentially interested in pursuing a career/graduate school in physics or astronomy and who supports the GRAD-MAP mission may apply.
-Preference is given to students from institutions without significant undergraduate research opportunities, including community colleges, and students in the mid-Atlantic region.
-Students who identify as underrepresented minorities (including African-American, Latinx, and Native American) are strongly encouraged to apply.
+Preference is given to students from institutions without significant undergraduate research opportunities, including community colleges.
+Students who identify as belonging to historically marginalized groups (including African-American, Latinx, and Native American) are strongly encouraged to apply.

 The Winter Workshop 2016 cohort.
 From top to bottom, left to right: Rebecca Rothhas, Francisco Martinez, Kevaughn Johnson, Rishap Lamichhane, Cristian Garcia, Jackie Erazo, Prakash Regmi, Ian Stringer, Christina Walker, Shayan Hajiabadi, Jp Ventura, and Madison Smith